scuzzydude/asimov/asimov.md

 ## Scoot of Bling (SOB)

-In the billionaires chapter, I talked about the privileges of wealth.
+In the [Billionaires](#billionaires) chapter, I talked about the privileges of wealth.
 This is where we define them.
 The privileges of genius wealth are different than property wealth privilege in an important way.
 They're both vanity, genius privilege is the good kind of vanity.

 How fun is it be to be wealthy, if you can't flex?
 I think wealth flex vanity is foundational to our civilization, it's been around a long time.
 It was probably invented in Texas, but it's been a long time since seventh grade Texas History.
 Let's just assume for now.

 The problem before me was, how to make wealth more equitable while at the same time replacing the property-based vanity wealth that's so much fun.
-There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^81]
+There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^80]

 There's are a reason the Peas song goes *Up inside the club or in your Bentley*.
 Apl.de.ap is cool, he wants to save the planet, but it can't be *Up inside the club or in your Tesla*.
-You can't flex something you can't hear coming.[^82] You can't flex a tax credit -- that's like an-anti flex because rich people and royalty don't pay taxes.
+You can't flex something you can't hear coming.[^81] You can't flex a tax credit -- that's like an-anti flex because rich people and royalty don't pay taxes.
 Come on, now.

 Bentleys are rare, made on a faraway magical island where once upon a time if you were a king and your wife didn't bear you a male heir, you could just chop her head off.
 That's some flex.
 I demonstrate the bad side of property-privilege, which we want to remove from society.
 With wealth, even genius wealth, must come privilege, or only hippies are going to sign up.
 To see how that works out, I refer you to the collected works of Sir Eric Cartman.